Gikas Hardouvelis

-Gikas A. Hardouvelis is the Chairman of the Board of Directors of the National Bank of Greece (NBG), and Professor of Finance and Economics in the Department of Banking and Financial Management of the University of Piraeus in Greece.
+Gikas A. Hardouvelis (born October 8, 1955) is a Greek economist and former senior government official serving as chairman of the Board of Directors of the National Bank of Greece (NBG).
 He was the Minister of Finance of the Hellenic Republic from June 2014 to January 2015.

+Hardouvelis is professor of Finance and Economics in the Department of Banking and Financial Management of the University of Piraeus.

 Hardouvelis has a lengthy and broad career in four separate areas: Academia in the United States and Greece, central banking at the Federal Reserve Bank of New York and the Bank of Greece, banking in two Greek systemic banks, and government, having worked closely as an expert technocrat with three different prime ministers from across the political spectrum.

 Currently he is also active in several non-profit organizations in Greece.
 He is the President of MIET, a Greek cultural foundation for the support of the humanities, fine arts, and sciences.
 He is a Trustee of Anatolia College, a non-profit primary, secondary and tertiary private educational institution.
-He is also the First Vice Chairman of the Board of Directors and member of the Executive Committee of the Foundation for Economic & Industrial Research, a non-profit research institute.
+He is also the First Vice Chairman of the board of directors and member of the executive committee of the Foundation for Economic & Industrial Research, a non-profit research institute.

 Career in banking

-Gikas A. Hardouvelis was elected Chair of the Board of Directors of the National Bank of Greece (NBG) by its board members in July 2021.
+Gikas A. Hardouvelis was elected chair of the Board of Directors of the National Bank of Greece (NBG) by its board members in July 2021.
 In the previous two years, he was already a member of the Board of NBG, serving as the Senior Independent Director.

 He initially joined NBG in 1996 as the Director of Strategic Planning & Research and Group Chief Economist.
-He also headed and expanded the Bank’s Risk Management Division and created both the Assets-Liabilities Management as well as the Investor Relations departments.
-In 2005, he joined EFG Eurobank Ergasias as the Chief Economist of the group and the Head of Economic Research, and later became a Member of the Executive Committee.
+He also headed and expanded the Bank's Risk Management Division and created both the Assets-Liabilities Management as well as the Investor Relations departments.
+In 2005, he joined EFG Eurobank Ergasias as the Chief Economist of the group and the Head of Economic Research, and later became a Member of the executive committee.

 Hardouvelis has played a critical role in the establishment of the Athens Derivatives Exchange (presently merged with the Athens Stock Exchange) as a founding member of its board of directors (1997-2000).
 He was also a member of Board of Directors of National Securities, S.A. from 1995 to 2000.

 Career in central banking

 Hardouvelis has worked at the Federal Reserve Bank of New York as an Economist, Senior Economist and then Academic Adviser (1987 – 1993).
-His NY Fed research on margin requirements, and on the yield curve’s ability to predict economic activity had a major impact in academia and in policy decisions.
+His NY Fed research on margin requirements, and on the yield curve's ability to predict economic activity had a major impact in academia and in policy decisions.

-He joined the Bank of Greece (the Greek central bank) in 1994-1995, as an Adviser and Alternate of the Governor at the European Monetary Institute (the precursor to the ECB).
+He joined the Bank of Greece (the Greek central bank) in 1994–1995, as an Adviser and Alternate of the Governor at the European Monetary Institute (the precursor to the ECB).
 At the Bank of Greece, he actively participated in the decisions on the formation of the rules that govern the ECB architecture, plus on the rules that would allow EU countries to become member of the Euro Area.